ASU/asu-unity-stack/README.md

   })
 );
 ```
+Check [https://unity.web.asu.edu/](https://unity.web.asu.edu/) as well as the README.md's in individual Unity packages for more Google Analytics, Google Tag Manager and data layer implementation details.

-To read more about Google Tag manager and dataLayer usage, see [here](https://www.analyticsmania.com/post/what-is-data-layer-in-google-tag-manager/).
+To read more about Google Tag Manager and dataLayer usage, see [here](https://www.analyticsmania.com/post/what-is-data-layer-in-google-tag-manager/).

 ## ❯ Git commit guidelines:
 This repo uses semantic-release to automatically release new packages upon merging to the 'dev' or 'master' branches.